 Vladimir Putin isn’t just the President of Russia, but also one of the fittest presidents in the world.
 He works out seven days a week, which consists of going to the gym and then swimming.
 He claims that swimming is where he “gets much of Russia’s thinking done.”
 Putin has been practicing martial arts since he was 13 and has his judo black belt.
 He says that martial arts is a “good way of building up adrenaline and taking out aggression.”
 Putin also took up the sport of hockey when he turned 60, and says that “the other players don’t take it easy on him.”
 Putin does not engage in the use of alcohol, unless it’s at a formal reception.
 President Putin has also made HFR’s lists for The Fittest Heads of State 2017, Top 13 Fittest Heads of State 2016, Top 13 Fittest Heads of State 2015, 2014 List of Fittest Heads of State.

 Becic: “President Putin has been on this list since its inception.
-Being an athlete his whole life definitely shows in his work ethic.
-No doubt, he is one of the physically fittest leaders in the world who also tirelessly promotes fitness within his country!
-He is one of the best promoters of physical fitness in the world.
+Being an athlete his whole life definitely shows.
+No doubt, he is one of the physically fittest leaders in the world who also promotes fitness within his country!

 Benjamin Netanyahu, 68 – Prime Minister of Israel